Special Education

 The Special Education Department is excited to announce that USBE has released a revised Dyslexia Handbook entitled The Dyslexia Handbook: Guidance for Effective Literacy Instruction for General Education and Special Education to aid educators, parents, and administrators in providing effective literacy instruction for all students, particularly those struggling with dyslexia.

-• Purpose and Content of the Dyslexia Handbook: The handbook offers evidence-based guidance on literacy instruction, interventions, assessments, and resources for both general and special education, aiming to ensure robust educational instruction, interventions, and support to improve academic outcomes for students with dyslexia and other reading challenges.
+- Purpose and Content of the Dyslexia Handbook: The handbook offers evidence-based guidance on literacy instruction, interventions, assessments, and resources for both general and special education, aiming to ensure robust educational instruction, interventions, and support to improve academic outcomes for students with dyslexia and other reading challenges.

-• Emphasis on Early and Evidence-Based Reading Instruction: The Utah State Board of Education recognizes that all students have the right to good reading instruction, which will help them feel a greater sense of belonging at school and increase their academic success, and acknowledges that early and evidence-based practices are crucial for better reading outcomes, especially for those with language-based learning challenges.
+- Emphasis on Early and Evidence-Based Reading Instruction: The Utah State Board of Education recognizes that all students have the right to good reading instruction, which will help them feel a greater sense of belonging at school and increase their academic success, and acknowledges that early and evidence-based practices are crucial for better reading outcomes, especially for those with language-based learning challenges.

-More Information: Ellen Bailey (Ellen.Bailey@schools.utah.gov)
+More Information: Ellen Bailey at Ellen.Bailey@schools.utah.gov